railsuser2014/openobject-doc-book-en/source/book/2/2_4_CRM/2_4_CRM_partners.rst

 You can have several contacts for one partner.
 Contacts represent company employees that you're in contact with, along with their address details.
 For each address you can indicate their type (\ ``Default``\  , \ ``Invoice``\  , \ ``Delivery``\  , \ ``Contact``\   or \ ``Other``\  ).
 Based on this, Open ERP can supply an address that matches the contact's function when generating documents at various stages through an Order process.

-Contacts can be entered into the first ( *General* ) tab of the  *Partners*  form, or you can get direct access to the list of addresses through the :menuselection:`Partners --> Partner Contacts` menu.
+Contacts can be entered into the first (:guilabel:`General`) tab of the :guilabel:`Partners` form, or you can get direct access to the list of addresses through the :menuselection:`Partners --> Partner Contacts` menu.

 You can search for a subset of Partners and Contacts using their company :guilabel:`Name` or :guilabel:`Contact name` or part of the address, or any of the other search fields in either the :guilabel:`Basic Search` or the :guilabel:`Advanced Search` tab.